Your Credit Score and Your Mortgage

 - Your willingness to pay back the loan

-For the first, they look at your income-to-debt obligation ratio.
+For your ability to pay back the loan, they look at your income-to-debt obligation ratio.
 For your willingness to pay back the loan, they consult your credit score.

-The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. (and they’re named after their inventor!).
-Your FICO score is between 350 (high risk) and 850 (low risk).
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score is between 350 (high risk) and 850 (low risk).

 Credit scores only consider the information contained in your credit profile.
 They do not consider your income, savings, down payment amount, or demographic factors like gender, race, nationality or marital status.
 In fact, the fact they don’t consider demographic factors is why they were invented in the first place.
 “Profiling” was as dirty a word when FICO scores were invented as it is now.
 Credit scoring was developed as a way to consider only what was relevant to somebody’s willingness to repay a loan.